KnownSubset/CSE559-FaceDetector/readme.markdown

 total time to classify image pyramids squares: 9.2413

-I used impyramid that 80% smaller than the next layer
+I used image pyramid that 80% smaller than the next layer.

 ###Integral Images
  ![Integral Image](https://github.com/KnownSubset/CSE559-facedetector/raw/master/integral_image_example.jpg "Integral Image") Integral areas (or summed area tables) are really useful for in the calculation because you can calculate the response of image to feature using four calculations for every subsquare, instead of 24x24 operations for every subsquare.
 However I did experience a set back with this as I during the responses for every subsquare within a image.
 I was doing each subsquares calculation seperatly and was befuddled as to why I was not seeing similar or better performance than the original method.
 Then I finally realized that I could perform the calculation for all subsquares at the same time.
 This was a lesson well learned from using matlab, that operations are faster on array then on each individual element of the array.

-Another nice part of the integral image is that it is not neccessary to calculate the image pyramid to find "larger faces" than at 24x24 pixels.
+Another nice part of the integral image is that it is not necessary to calculate the image pyramid to find "larger faces" than at 24x24 pixels.
 Due to the fact that integral image is already calculated it is just as effecient to upsize the features, since it will still only require four operations to calculate the response of subsquare to a feature.
 As an aside, I did not upsize the features, and I am sure if I had more time to implement the functionality it would lead to a performance boost the integral images of the image pyramid would not have to be calculated.